 Have a nice day Photo / Shutterstock.com

 Make a budget, but build in a 10 to 20 percent margin of error for whatever may go wrong.

 9. Use elbow grease to save on labor costs

 What can you do yourself?

 Sometimes projects are best left to professionals.
 But paying someone to do interior painting and trim work can cost a small fortune.
 If you can handle basic tools such as a paint brush, ladder, miter saw and a coping saw, you can save a bundle on labor.
 If you can’t, consider volunteering at Habitat for Humanity or other groups that would give you free training while you help a good cause.

 If you do hire a contractor, ask about doing your own demolition or cleanup.
 Also ask if you can order supplies yourself.
 Contractors who order on their own often add markups for themselves on the materials they order for your job.
 You can also save if you can pick up materials and haul away job waste yourself.

 You’ll often pay a contractor more in summer, their busy season, than in winter months, when work usually slows and they may discount their services.

 11. Save on stress and cost with a schedule

-For additional tips for stretch your remodeling dollars, such as remodeling slowly, using solar tubes instead of skylights and more, read on here,
+For additional tips for stretching your remodeling dollars, such as remodeling slowly, using solar tubes instead of skylights and more, read on here.

 Do you have ingenious ways of making home improvements without breaking the bank?
 Share them in comments or on our Facebook page.
 Did you find this article useful?
 Share it on your Facebook page!